 Now I want to bring just one other couple to the cross.
 These two men were there, hanging on crosses on either side of the Lord Jesus Christ.
-The cross divided the two thieves - and I do mean in the sense that one was on the left and one was on the right.
+The cross divided the two thieves-and I do mean in the sense that one was on the left and one was on the right.
 But the cross also divided the two thieves for eternity.

-I have a question to ask you as you look at those men: What was the difference between those two thieves?
-Both of them had been tried before a Roman court, both were convicted for the same kind of crime, both merited capital punishment, and they both agreed that it was a right sentence.
-What was the difference in the two thieves?
-Years ago I asked that question in a summer Bible school and this towheaded, bright little fellow answered, "One of them was a good thief and one was a bad thief."
-I am of the opinion that a great many people today think that was the difference - one was a bad thief and one was a good thief.
-Thieves come in only one classification - bad.
+What was the difference between them?
+Both had been tried before a Roman court, both were convicted for the same kind of crime, both merited capital punishment, and they both agreed that it was a right sentence.
+So what was the difference between the two thieves?
+Years ago, I asked that question in a summer Bible school and this bright little fellow answered, "One of them was a good thief and one was a bad thief."
+I am of the opinion that a great many people today think that was the difference.
+But thieves come in only one classification-bad.
 There is no such thing as a good thief.
 Both of these men were bad, and both at the beginning ridiculed Christ.

-I have another question to ask you: To what church did the two thieves belong?
+I have another question: To what church did the two thieves belong?
 What ceremony did they go through?
-Don't misunderstand me, I was a pastor for forty years and I believe in the local church, and I believe in baptism, but what about those two thieves?
-They were divided.
-What divided them?
+Don't misunderstand me, I was a pastor for forty years, and I believe in the local church and in baptism, but what about those two thieves?
+They were divided, but what divided them?

-I have often wondered what the liberal would have said to them.
-There was a liberal preacher with whom I used to play handball.
+I used to play handball with a fellow preacher.
 Although we were friends, we were on opposite sides of the fence as far as theology was concerned.
 I asked him one day, "What would you tell that thief on the cross to do in order to get to heaven?"